Volunteering Requirements

 Actual shift change may vary at away pools.
 Please listen to the Announcer for shift changes.

-Bathroom Monitor/Clean-Up
+Bathroom Monitor

 Deck Referee *